gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/FioriAnnotations.md

 # Translation of Fiori annotations

+> Status Oct 2019: too vague, old links, to be moved to internalDoc if we want to keep it.

 Fiori annotations are translated in a generic way.
 Essentially, write down in CDS precisely what you want to get in edmx.

 A more detailed description will follow soon, for the time being we hope the following example will give the idea: